• Skip to primary navigation

 Step back from the steam!

-1. Step three - Just follow the directions and after the jam is completely cooked, you will ladle it into jars within a ¼ inch of the top.
+2. Step four - Immediately ladle it into jars within a ¼ inch of the top.

 Before putting the lids on the jars wipe the top of the jars.
 This will ensure you get a good seal and takes just a moment.